- For US Healthcare Professionals Only

 This study was not designed to measure the efficacy of INVEGA SUSTENNA® (paliperidone palmitate).

 Results of retrospective studies can be affected by coding-entry errors, missing data, and residual confounding.
-Since the date of first schizophrenia diagnosis was not available, age was used as a surrogate for time from diagnosis.
+The DSM-V criteria used in the clinical setting to diagnose patients with schizophrenia and schizoaffective disorders are not identical to the ICD-9 and ICD-10 codes used in this study to identify patients with schizophrenia and schizoaffective disorders.
+Since the date of the first schizophrenia diagnoses was not available, age was used as a surrogate for time from diagnosis.
 Patients could only be traced for hospitalizations occurring at the same facility, which could lead to underestimation of rehospitalization rates.

 How Can You Help Patients Stay on Treatment During Their Transition From the Inpatient to Outpatient Setting?